-- 106 There is no clear trend that larger supermarkets enjoy higher benefits and discounts from suppliers than medium-sized or smaller supermarkets. - 107 However, in terms of the total amount of these benefits and discounts to gross purchases, this is quite high, resulting in the supermarkets' net purchases in value being significantly lower.
-Therefore, it is questionable whether these benefits are passed on to consumers in the form of lower retail prices, especially if we take into account that these discounts/ benefits are generally irregular, not related to the time of the pricing of the products concerned and are not directly included in the purchase cost at the time of supply. - 108 Regarding potential consumer benefits, twenty-two (22) supermarket chains were asked about the use or not of loyalty cards.
-It has been found that the majority of supermarket chains place particular emphasis on the importation and use of loyalty cards by their consumers. - 109 According to a survey (by Focus Bari) conducted to a nationwide sample of 600 consumers in 201718, supermarkets belong to the sectors with the greatest use of loyalty and reward programs.
+- lower purchasing prices of products from consumers compared to the corresponding prices of smaller supermarkets. - 119 Regarding potential consumer benefits, twenty-two (22) supermarket chains were asked about the use or not of loyalty cards.
+It has been found that the majority of supermarket chains place particular emphasis on the importation and use of loyalty cards by their consumers. - 120 According to a survey (by Focus Bari) conducted to a nationwide sample of 600 consumers in 2017, supermarkets belong to the sectors with the greatest use of loyalty and reward programs.
 The penetration of these loyalty cards in supermarket chains reaches 92%, with reward programs boosting the turnover of businesses significantly, as one (1) in two (2) reward card holders spends more on companies that reward them with discounts on prices and returns.